Mason10198/SkywarnPlus/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Files**
-Please paste or attach the following:
+Please, at *minimum*, paste or attach the following:
+- SkywarnPlus Files:
+  - `/usr/local/bin/SkywarnPlus/config.yaml`
+  - `/tmp/SkywarnPlus/SkywarnPlus.log`
+  - `/tmp/SkywarnPlus/data.json`
+- Asterisk Files:
-- `config.yaml`
+  - `/etc/asterisk/rpt.conf`
-- `SkywarnPlus.log`
+  - `/var/log/asterisk/messages`

 **Screenshots**
 If applicable, add screenshots to help explain your problem.